juristr/fabiangosebrink.github.io/_posts/2016-04-19-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-1.md

 ### Backlog for first Version

 So I wanted to make it basically usable for everyone.
 So I need a user account or a login for users.
 The users should add their food items, update and delete them.
 This is handled the best way in categories or lists.
 So the users should also create, add, update and delete those lists.
 The idea is getting random food immediately when getting onto the page without a user account.
 But every mentioned managing feature should only be available when logged in.
 But perhaps not every user wants his food items to be public.
 So users have to switch between publish and unpublishing their food.
 If you want to get random food only from a list of food items there should also be a button available for this.
-Because its your food and you don&#8217;t care about public or not: You just want to have a random item out of your food list.
+Because its your food and you don't care about public or not: You just want to have a random item out of your food list.

 In the end it should also be available for mobile devices.
 So I need a responsive design which concentrates on the things I need.
 Basic things.
 Because I am really not a UI-designer. 😉